Superpat/ancientreligions/ACR_Changelog.md

 - The Champions of the Sun have a new custom background and emblem, thanks Maal!
 - If you choose Temporal Leadership when reforming to Kemetic, the religious head title will be referred to as Aai-Pharaoh, like an emperor.
 - Kemetic gets the appropriate CoAs again.
+- New society background image for the Fangs of Apep courtesy of Maal.

 2019-02-09 v0.43.0 "Sequana"
 ============================